tanishqsh/Marknish/README.md

 # Marknish [![Release](https://jitpack.io/v/tanishqsh/marknish.svg)](https://jitpack.io/#tanishqsh/marknish)
+No more support!
 Markup language for Android Rendering Common Elements

 # Download
 Add it in your root `build.gradle` at the end of repositories: